At a Glance

 User Reviews (8)

 Maria was my counselor from intake through graduation.
-She remembered my kids' names, my job situation, my goals.
-When I hit a rough patch at month 18 she proactively called me before my payment was due to discuss options.
+Remembered my kids names my job situation everything.
+When I hit a rough patch she proactively called before payment was due.
 At MMI I would have talked to 4 different people.
-Consistency matters when you're vulnerable. $16k enrolled.
+Shoutout to Maria.

-Columbus OH headquarters with genuine local presence.
-They know Ohio, Michigan, Indiana housing markets and state-specific programs.
-If you're outside the midwest everything is phone/online which works fine for DMP but you miss the local expertise.
-For housing counseling specifically, go local. $17k enrolled at 3-6%.
+Columbus OH headquarters.
+They know Ohio Michigan Indiana markets and programs.
+Outside the midwest everything is phone which works for DMP but you miss local expertise.

-Apprisen's client portal shows your balance and payment history.
-That's about it.
-No real-time tracking, no projected payoff dates, no payment disbursement confirmations.
-Compare to Clearpoint or InCharge and it's a generation behind.
-Results were good ($22k at 3-6%) but I had to call or email to get information that should be available online.
-Invest in tech, Apprisen.
+Shows balance and payment history.
+That's it.
+No real-time tracking no projected payoff.
+Compare to Clearpoint and it's a generation behind.
+Had to call to get info that should be online.
+Update your tech Apprisen.

-Apprisen has helped 250k clients vs MMI's 3 million.
-Smaller means more personal attention but also fewer counselors, longer wait times during peak periods, and less name recognition with some creditors.
-One of my creditors took an extra week to confirm enrollment because they had to verify Apprisen's NFCC membership.
-Not a deal breaker but annoying. $15k enrolled.
+250k clients vs MMI's 3 million.
+More personal attention but also fewer counselors and longer waits during peak periods.
+One creditor took an extra week to confirm enrollment because they had to verify the NFCC membership.
+Not a deal breaker but annoying.

 Write a Review